62 °F / 17 °C

 Puerto Vallarta cruise terminal

 Cruise ships to Puerto Vallarta dock at "Muelle de Cruceros Puerto Vallarta" cruise terminal.
-The facility can accommodate up to 3 liners simultaneously.
+The facility has berthing capacity up to 3 liners simultaneously.

 Bus tours to El Centro (old town, beach front and markets) are available.The beach front has undergone additional improvements to Malecon - long promenade along the beach, featuring numerous sculptures, night clubs, restaurants, markets, water activities (like boat pulled paragliding over the bay) and various other tourist activities.